jpw0001/sampleSystem/README.md

 # sampleSystem #
-Sample set of nodes to read and write messages to a kafka topic
+Sample set of nodes to read and write messages to a kafka topic Create small simple communications lib.
+Hooks are from the consume message.

 Steps:
 1. open Terminal